-Ms. Pang currently serves on the boards of two not-for-profit organizations: Ontario Nonprofit Network and Quantum Valley Ideas Laboratories.
+Ms. Pang currently serves on the board of Quantum Valley Ideas Laboratories, a not-for-profit organization.

-Jennifer Warren - Trustee of Granite REIT; Director of Granite GP
+Jennifer Warren - Trustee of Granite REIT

 Ms. Warren is Senior Executive Vice President, Institutional Client Services at M&T Bank/ Wilmington Trust, a role she has held since January 2022.
 Wilmington Trust is a leader in corporate trust services, delivering a wide range of solutions and services across major asset classes and financing structures in the US, UK and Europe.
 Until October 2021, Ms. Warren served as CEO of Issuer Services, North America at Computershare, a global leader in diversified financial, corporate governance and stakeholder communication for public and private companies.
 Prior to this role, Ms. Warren was with Canadian Imperial Bank of Commerce (from 2006 to 2017), first as General Counsel (Canada) and finally as Managing Director and Head, U.S. Region and President and CEO of CIBC World Markets Corp.